phaserjs/phaser-ce/README.md

 ### IE9

-If you need to support IE9 / Android 2.x _and_ use P2 physics, then you must use the polyfill in the `resources/IE9 Polyfill` folder.
+If you need to support IE9 / Android 2.x _and_ use P2 physics, then you must use the polyfills in the [resources/IE9 Polyfill folder](https://github.com/photonstorm/phaser-ce/tree/master/resources/IE9%20Polyfill).
 If you don't use P2 (or don't care about IE9!) you can skip this.

 ### JavaScript and TypeScript

 Phaser is developed in ES5 JavaScript.
 We've made no assumptions about how you like to code, and were careful not to impose a strict structure upon you.
 You won't find Phaser split into modules, requiring a build step, or making you use a class / inheritance OOP approach.
 That doesn't mean you can't do so, it just means we don't _force_ you to.
 It's your choice.

-If you code with [TypeScript](http://www.typescriptlang.org/) there are comprehensive definition files in the `typescript` folder.
+If you code with [TypeScript](http://www.typescriptlang.org/) there are comprehensive definition files in the [typescript folder](https://github.com/photonstorm/phaser-ce/tree/master/typescript).
 They are for TypeScript 1.4+.

 <a name="change-log"></a>